HR758-119

 Domains

-Postal Service Traffic Safety
+Postal Service Transportation Safety Government Transparency

 Actor Mappings

-→ Postmaster General
+→ Postmaster General of the Postal Service

 We use a combination of our own taxonomy and classification in addition to large language models to assess meaning and potential beneficiaries.
 High confidence means strong textual evidence.
 Always verify with the original bill text.